|First posted 9/5/2011; last updated 2/27/2021.|

 The group Train hadn’t had a hit in the U.S. in five years when they released “Hey, Soul Sister” as the debut single for their fifth album.
 In the UK, they hadn’t charted since 2001.
 The song became Columbia Records’ most downloaded song and is the eight most downloaded song in history.
 WK This lands the song on the DMDB’s list of the top 100 best-selling songs in the world.

 The song also topped the charts in sixteen countries.
 WK Surprisingly, even with its massive sales in the U.S., it only peaked at #3.
-However, it stayed atop the adult contemporary charts for 22 weeks, making it one of the top 100 adult contemporary songs of all time according to Dave’s Music Database.
-The DMDB also rates it as one the top 100 songs of the 21st century.
+However, it stayed atop the adult contemporary charts for 22 non-consecutive weeks, second at the time only to Uncle Kracker’s remake of “Drift Away” (28 weeks at #1).

 The lyrics are about “a woman who’s got all the right moves.”
 SF Train’s lead singer and songwriter, Pat Monahan, was inspired by Burning Man, an annual event in the Nevada desert in which a wooden man is burned at the end of the festival and everyone dances around it naked.
 He had never been, but imagined beautiful women dancing around the fire.
 WK